snoyberg/posa-chapter/warp.md

 This article has mentioned a few times the concept of passing the request body to the application.
 It has also hinted at the issue of the application passing a response back to the server, and the server receiving data from and sending data to the socket.
-A final related point not yet discussed is __middleware__, which are components sitting between the server and application that somehow modify the request and/or response.
+A final related point not yet discussed is *middleware*, which are components sitting between the server and application that somehow modify the request and/or response.
-The definition of a middleware is `type Middleware = Application -> Application`.
+The definition of a middleware is:

+    type Middleware = Application -> Application

 The intuition behind this is that a middleware will take some "internal" application, preprocess the request, pass it to the internal application to get a response,